Consensys/web3js-eea/CONTRIBUTING.md

 ### Reporting Bugs
 #### Before Submitting A Bug
-* Ensure the bug is not already reported by searching our [Jira](https://pegasys1.atlassian.net/secure/Dashboard.jspa?selectPageId=10000).
+* Ensure the bug is not already reported by searching [GitHub issues] (https://github.com/PegaSysEng/web3js-eea/issues).

 #### How Do I Submit a (Good) Bug?
-Bugs are tracked as [Jira issues](https://pegasys1.atlassian.net/secure/Dashboard.jspa?selectPageId=10000).
+Bugs are tracked as [GitHub issues] (https://github.com/PegaSysEng/web3js-eea/issues).

 * If you are unable to find an open issue addressing the problem, open a new one.
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or